The following services are available at FIT Health Services to all students, whether or not you are on the FIT health insurance.

 - PAP smear testing (thin prep) which also checks for Human Papilloma Virus (HPV) and STI (Sexually Transmitted Infection).

-- Prescriptions for birth control can be written, which can be filled at your local pharmacy.
+- Free birth control given onsite or a prescriptions for birth control can be written, which can be filled at your local pharmacy.
 Contact your health insurance for details on prescription coverage.

-- Emergency contraception is available at our office.
+- Emergency contraception (Plan B) is available at our office.

-Please note: any tests done during the exam are charged to the patient's health insurance.
+Please note: some tests done during the exam may be charged to the patient's health insurance.
 The patient has the option to pay for it in cash at the Health Services.

-For 48 hours before the exam, DO NOT:
+For 48 hours before your gynecological exam, DO NOT:

 - have sex

 If in error you have done any of the above, please inform your provider before the exam.

 - Testicular exam

 - Testing and treatment of Sexually Transmitted Infections (STIs)